cutright/DVH-Analytics-Bokeh/README.md

 PlanUID is  MRN + PlanID (e.g., MRN = 000111222333, PlanID = 0005, then PlanUID = 0001112223330005.

 DICOM files do not explicitly contain prescriptions or treatment sites.
 This code requires that the plan name be equal to the Tx Site.
-The prescription is parsed from a point stored in the DICOM RT Structure file with a name called 'rx: ' + [fractions] ' x ' [fractional dose].
+The prescription is parsed from a point stored in the DICOM RT Structure file with a name called 'rx: ' + [fractions] + ' x ' +
+[fractional dose].
+This point will have to be added by the user in their planning system prior to DICOM export.

-The DVHs table has one row per ROI and follows this format:
+The 'DVHs' table has one row per ROI and follows this format:

 Field | Type
 ----- | ----